TasteTheThunder/MiniDB/README.md

 ## 🙏 Acknowledgments

-- Inspired by PostgreSQL and SQLite architectures
+- Inspired by PostgreSQL and MySQL architectures
 - Built as a learning project to understand database internals
 - Special thanks to the open-source community